Chintamanichourase/Movie_picker/README.md

 ## Demo 📺

-You can experience Retro Flix by visiting the [demo](https://retro-flix.vercel.app/).
+You can experience Movie Picker by visiting the [demo](https://retro-flix.vercel.app/).

 ## Table of Contents 📋